 Students from Accredited Schools of the University of Georgia will be admitted without examination on the same basis of accredited units as at the University.
+Ordinarily graduates of accredited High Schools enter the Sophomore class.

 The proper certificates signed by the Principal must be presented.
-For list of accredited schools see page 73.